-Chigger Branch Cascades Professional Review and Guide
+Chigger Branch Cascades Professional Guide

 "This slide waterfall is hidden deep in the Sampson Mountain Wilderness, on a tributary of Clark Creek.
 The hike starts up Clark Creek Trail and its many fords.
 Next, you turn up Chigger Branch, hemmed in by Chigger Ridge and Longarm Ridge.
 Trace a logging grade-turned-manway to reach the 85-foot fall as it spills from a rhododendron thicket down a widening rock face, then makes a turn, splashing into boulders and ending.